 Pick the Coverage You Want

-Here are some of the most popular types of coverage for private health insurance Canada:
+Here are some of the most popular types of coverage for private health insurance in Canada:

 - Prescription medications